wendlerc/dfs-graph-transformer/README.md

 # Foreword

-I worked on this project in the scope of my PhD approximately from July 2021 to February 2022, when I noticed that the main idea of this project, i.e., to use DFS codes as a sequence representation of graphs to build novel graph transformers, was published in the meantime in:
+I worked on this project in the scope of my PhD approximately from July 2021 to February 2022 (see commits).
+At some point I noticed that the main idea of this project, i.e., to use DFS codes as a sequence representation of graphs to build novel graph transformers, was published in the meantime in: